BCDevOps/nr-apm-stack/docs/fluentbit.md

 * service.type

-## Generate Fluentbit Configuration Files
+## Generate Fluent Bit Configuration Files
 You can generate all the output files with (from Funbucks repo root dir):

 Example 1: Generate for a server
 ```